-- Children i.e. brothers and sisters, are not allowed to visit.
+- Children (under 18) i.e. brothers and sisters, are not allowed to visit.

 - Unwell visitors or those with possible symptoms of COVID-19 must not attend the hospital.

-- ALL visitors are required to wear cloth face coverings.
+- ALL visitors to other parts of the hospital site are required to wear a cloth face covering as a minimum.
 Find out more here.